With more than 60% of the Commonwealth’s 2.4 billion people aged under 30, the voices of young people have never been more important.

 The venues were selected to mark the 150th anniversary of the birth of Mahatma Gandhi, an early Commonwealth scholar who lived, worked and studied in these three countries.
-Debates will draw on Gandhi’s position as a lawyer and activist and his role in non-violent resistance and the peace movement, as well as reflecting on his contested role in current social and campus debates.
+Debates drew on Gandhi’s position as a lawyer and activist and his role in non-violent resistance and the peace movement, as well as reflecting on his contested role in current social and campus debates.

-Centring on the subject ‘student leadership for social cohesion’, each workshop will convene students from across the Commonwealth to share their unique experiences and gain the skills, tools and resources they need to help drive peaceful and effective change in their home institutions and wider communities.
+Centring on the subject ‘student leadership for social cohesion’, each workshop convened students from across the Commonwealth to share their unique experiences and gain the skills, tools and resources they need to help drive peaceful and effective change in their home institutions and wider communities.
 Ultimately answering the question: what future do we want for our Commonwealth?

 Each workshop tackled intersecting themes of global importance in our rapidly changing world, including:

 Outcomes from the event series directly contributed to two policy forums in 2020 – the CHOGM (Commonwealth Heads of Government Meeting) Youth Forum in Rwanda and the British Council’s annual Going Global conference in London, UK.

 Commonwealth Futures: Youth Perspectives, Cumberland Lodge, UK, 1-3 December 2019